-Table 55: Details of average expenditure per trip, average number of trips and average one-way distance for each
+Table 55: Details of average expenditure per trip, average number of trips and average one-way distance for each trip by each mode for the commodity - 'clothes and accessories'

 In this income level group, it is observed that to buy 'clothes and accessories' commodity, the consumer majorly travels by 2-wheeler and 4-wheeler followed by walk.
 The details of average expenditure per trip, average number of trips and average (one-way) trip distance for each mode has been presented in Table 56.
 Total of 82 'clothes and accessories' consumer samples were included in the study and the sample available for averaging of trip characteristics for this income group was 31.